Sports and Activities

 The requirements applicable to climbing and rappelling listed in National Camp Standards, No. 430-056, apply to district and council activities.

-Cub Scouts and Webelos Scouts may do the following:
+Cub Scouts and Webelos Scouts can do the following:

-- Climb in a climbing gym or using a portable wall or other age-appropriate facility with close supervision and age-appropriate instruction and equipment.
+- Climb in a climbing gym or using a portable wall or other age-appropriate facility with trained adult belayers, adult supervision, and age-appropriate instruction and equipment.

 - Rappel with a trained adult belayer and backup.